UFS will get you the best rates, fast.

 Frequently asked questions

+When a borrower receives an unsecured loan, they will have unsecured debt.
 Unsecured debt is debt with no collateral backing.
-Common examples of unsecured debt include loans and credit cards.
+Common examples of unsecured debt include unsecured personal loans, payday loans and credit cards.
+In general, a loan, debt or line of credit is not unsecured if it requires any collateral to be pledged.

-A consumer or business fills out an application.
+To begin the process of getting an unsecured loan, a consumer or business fills out an application.
 Based upon a variety of criteria a lender determines if they are willing to loan some or all of the requested amount.
 When a loan is made available the borrower makes payments just like any other loan obligation.
+The timeline for this repayment schedule can vary and will be outlined in the loan terms agreement.

-No lender can truly offer 100% approval guarantee, regardless of the loan type, amount, and borrower history.
-When a lender says they have a 100% approval rate there are always caveats that govern the claim.
+No lender can truly offer 100% approval guarantee, regardless of the loan type, amount and borrower history.
+When a lender says they have a 100% approval guarantee rate for an unsecured loan, there are always caveats that govern the claim.
+For unsecured loans, a lender will evaluate a borrower by examining their background, credit history and outstanding debt.

-Unlike traditional loan products which are collateralize by a home, vehicle or other assets, borrowers qualify for unsecured loans based upon their creditworthiness and income.
+Unlike traditional loan products which are collateralize by a home, vehicle or other assets, borrowers Unlike traditional loan products, which are collateralized by a home, vehicle or other assets, borrowers qualify for unsecured loans based upon their creditworthiness and income.
+Thus, a lender determines whether a borrower has a good credit history or a typical amount of outstanding debt.